lauarango/selenium-auto-login/README.md

-# Scraple simple text with Selenium
+# Auto login with Selenium

 Pkgs: